Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs: METHODOLOGY

 \subsection{Control switching method}

 Another challenge arises when the MAV must control its position along three axes (longitudinal, lateral, and vertical) but has only two available actuators, an elevator for pitch and ailerons for roll, particularly in the absence of throttle input.
-This situation typically occurs when the MAV is flying backward or near the feasible soaring position.
+This situation typically occurs when the MAV has too much total energy near the feasible soaring position.
 The feasible soaring position refers to a location where the MAV can, in theory, perform wind-hovering, where the wind is sufficient to keep the MAV aloft without requiring thrust. \\As the MAV approaches such positions, it gradually reduces throttle input, as additional thrust would push it away from the desired location, and tries to soar.
 When the throttle becomes 0\%, the MAV adjusts pitch to minimize errors in both longitudinal and vertical axes.
 However, pitch adjustments affect both axes simultaneously, creating conflicts.
 Pitching down increases forward acceleration but also induces downward motion, while pitching up increases backward acceleration but also induces upward motion.
 Since the two axes respond at different rates, these coupled effects make error corrections in both axes conflict with each other.

 To address this issue, we implemented a control-switching strategy.
 Instead of attempting to control all three axes simultaneously, the controller selectively manages either longitudinal or vertical position in conjunction with lateral position, ignoring one axis based on predefined settings.
-This approach prevents conflicts between the longitudinal and vertical axes when the throttle is already at 0\% and pitch is the only available input for controlling both directions.
+This approach solves the underactuation problem between the longitudinal and vertical axes when the throttle is already at 0\% and pitch is the only available input for controlling both directions.

 By relinquishing control of one axis—either longitudinal or vertical—the MAV can passively converge to the feasible soaring area, where its sink rate is balanced by the updraft.
 Figure \ref{f:drawing_sw_hv} illustrates examples of this behavior, two cases are shown: (a) where only the vertical axis is controlled, and (b) where only the longitudinal axis is controlled.